Brett-Tanner/event_db_protoype/README.md

 ### Associations
 - belongs_to :event
+- has_many :registrations
-- has_many :children, through: :event
+- has_many :children, through: registrations

 ## Emergency Contacts